Kobila (mountain): Legend

 In the village of Polyana Kobyletska there is a legend of its founders.
 People say that the village was named after the mare that while Robin in the area went to the summit with four bags of gold.
 Past it were Hungarians, who at that time fought with Opryshky.
 Opryshky died, and the mare went to the cave with bags of gold and never returned.

 Since Kobyletska Polyana village called, and the mountain is called mares.

 Tourism

 In the vicinity Mountain Hotel and tourist facilities, built cable car ski type length 500 m.

-Each month, the mountain rising 20-30 (sometimes up to 100) tourists.
+Each month, the mountain attracts 20 to 30 (sometimes up to 100) tourists.
 The mountain built a small house for tourists and shepherds and sheep.
 On the mountain there are still buildings from the time of World War II, which are already beginning to crumble.
 Example: House for soldiers and dilapidated headquarters of Ukrainian partisans at the end of the mountaintop.